 For 10 years, Kitson & Partners managed the 73,000-acre cattle ranch for the state of Florida.
 Now the state manages it.
 Mr. Kitson, the company’s CEO, proposed to conserve as much of the land as possible when he bought it in 2006.
 Originally planning to build on 20 percent, he later cut that to about 10 percent.

-Distinction Every town even green ones need an ice cream parlor.
+Every town, even green ones need an ice cream parlor. credit Patricia Sheridan

 “About 9,000 of the 91,000 acres is actually being developed,” he said.
 “We did everything we could to make it as environmentally responsible as possible and minimize any impacts to the neighbors.”